myhro/docs-content/content/guides/annotated-helloworld.md

 }
 ```

 The file configures an application called `helloworld` with a single service.
 This service contains a single component named `helloworld-component`.
 This component uses a [custom helloworld image](https://registry.hub.docker.com/u/giantswarm/helloworld/) from the public Docker registry.
-The image is a simple HTTP server written in Go returning a HTML file.
+The image is a simple HTTP server written in Go returning an HTML file.
 If you are interested in the implementation details have a look at the source code on our [Github page](https://github.com/giantswarm/helloworld).
 The `ports` definition exposes port 8080 of the component, which is finally exposed via the `domains` entry via standard HTTP port 80.

 There is a nifty thing: We use a variable `$domain` in this file, so that you can pick your own domain name for your application without even having to edit that file.